nus-tee3201/2019/programming/for/text.md

 <tip-box>

-:package: The code below totals the numbers entered by the user.
+{{ icon_example }} The code below totals the numbers entered by the user.
 It uses `range(5)` to limit the number of entries to 5.
 It uses a `break` to exit the loop if user hits <kbd>Enter</kbd> without entering a value.
 It uses a `continue` statement to skip negative numbers entered by the user.

 ```python